yejy53/RealGen/README.md

 conda activate reward_server
 pip install -e .
 ```
 We trained task-specific detectors to serve as reward model based on an existing fake detection models.
 To clarify, we found that reward hacking occurs easily during GRPO training.
-The detection model tends to give high scores to noisy or blurry images.
+The existing detection models tends to give high scores to noisy or blurry images.
 For this reason, we retrained OmniAID to make it suitable for our task:
 - **Semantic Detector**: Forensic-Chat, a generalizable and interpretable detector optimized from Qwen2.5-VL-7B.
 It assesses authenticity by analyzing image content (e.g., smooth greasy skin, artifacts in faces/hands, unnatural background blur).
 - **Feature Detector**: OmniAID achieves stable and accurate detection by being pre-trained on large-scale real and synthetic datasets.
 Feature-level artifacts are primarily associated with frequency artifacts and abnormal noise patterns.
 Original model and parameter reference [OmniAID](https://github.com/yunncheng/OmniAID).